Sc4ndium90/ha-cluster-docker-swarm/README.md

 sudo cp mysqld_exporter-0.18.0.linux-amd64/mysqld_exporter /usr/local/bin/
 ```

-Then, create a dedicated user in Ubuntu on each node for a service we will create with `sudo useradd -rs /bin/false exporter`.
+Then, create a dedicated user in Ubuntu on each node for a service we will create with `sudo useradd -rs /bin/false mysqld_exporter`.
 This will create a service account with no home folder.

 Create a file for MariaDB credentials
 ```sh